jmarizgit/LTLCPP/README.md

 Learn To Love C++
 ===================
-Is not required, but you may want to read "**Learn To Love C**" before read this material.
-You can find the C guide at [http://github.com/jmarizgit/LTLC](http://github.com/jmarizgit/LTLC).
+Is not required, but you may want to read **"Learn To Love C"** before read this material.
+You can find the C guide at [http://github.com/jmarizgit/LTLC](http://github.com/jmarizgit/LTLC) (in progress).

 This is an online reference for C++.
 Written and maintaned by [Mariz Melo](http://github.com/jmarizgit).<br>
 You can find this documentation and the source files used here on the [github](http://github.com) repository at [http://github.com/jmarizgit/LTLCPP](http://github.com/jmarizgit/LTLCPP).